 Prior to Exit Interview.

-A COM representative will discuss these guidelines with the pastor and session/council.
-At that time the parties involved shall sign the attached “Acknowledgment of Guidelines...” form.
+A COM liaison/representative will discuss these guidelines with the pastor and session/council.
+At that time the parties involved shall sign the attached ”Covenant of Closure” form.
+This should be done at least two weeks prior to the pastor leaving.

 Role of Spouses/Partners/Family: